cavtools/cav/README.md

 import { rpc, serve } from "https://deno.land/x/cav/mod.ts";
 ```

-This block imports two frequently used functions from the most recent Cav
+This block imports two functions from the most recent Cav release: `rpc()`, for
-release: `rpc()` for creating HTTP endpoints, and `serve()` for binding created
+creating HTTP endpoints; and `serve()`, for binding HTTP handlers (such as RPC
-HTTP handlers to the host and starting the server event loop.
+endpoints) to the host and starting the server event loop.

 In production, you'll usually want to pin your dependencies to a specific version, like this: